 What I Would Do in Guatemala in December

-If my trip covered most of the month, I would start in Antigua for Quema del Diablo on the 7th, make the trip out to Chichicastenango for Santo Tomás around the 20th or 21st, and be back in Antigua for Christmas and New Year’s, since that is where the holiday atmosphere is strongest if you want to be around other people celebrating rather than tucked away somewhere quiet.
+If my trip covered most of the month, I would start in Antigua for Quema del Diablo on December 7, add Ciudad Vieja on December 8 if I wanted something more local, make the trip to Chichicastenango for Santo Tomás around December 20 or 21, and be back in Antigua for Christmas Eve and New Year’s Eve.

 PACKING LIST